uss-hopper/archive-react-spinup/README.md

 	}));
 };
 ```
-## Add React Router To The project
+## Adding React Router To A Project.
 1. Create a new Component called Home in `/app/src/pages` with the content below.
 ```
 import React from "react"